ropsii/ropsii.github.io/_posts/2019-12-14-my-10x-developer.markdown

 title:  "My 10x developer"
 author: "Petar Perovic"
 date:   2019-12-14 10:10:00 +0100
-readingtime: "2"
-excerpt: "Product design as collective effort"
+summary: "Product design as collective effort"
 categories: product design ux process
 ---
 In engineering driven organizations design is slightly undervalued almost by nature.
 Even when it is recognized as important, I’ve witnessed many times how difficult it is to achieve excellence in design when company spirit is rooted in engineering.